janaagaard75/framework-investigations/react-redux-todos/README.md

 Always define a variable containing the value being returned from a function, because that makes it easier to step debug the code.

 Using TypeScript's readonly for the Redux store, so no need for Immutable or similar library.
+Not yet sure if this is as efficient as using Immutable, but it sure is a lot simpler.

+Redux is difficult.
+Actions are really action creators.
+Convention of naming the reducers as the same as the property they are reducing to facilitate using an ES6 shorthand.
+The store's root state is called state, just as the local state of React components.

+2 spaces for indents, Stroustrup style for braces, no semicolons.
+Still considering using double quotes for strings.
+Prefer fat arrows for functions.

 # TODOs